 AMA Victoria is helping develop the AMA Standard that will set the benchmark for workplace behaviour.
 The cornerstones of this will be:-

 As seniors, we must be sensitive to the cries of our junior colleagues.
 Many of us have had no formal training in receiving or handling complaints.
-So we should ask our healthcare trusts to provide us with all of the resources we need to handle such issues in a non-judgemental manner, acting as advocates for those that need up.
+So we should ask our healthcare trusts to provide us with all of the resources we need to handle such issues in a non-judgemental manner, acting as advocates for those who need them.

 Bottom line

 It is okay to speak up and speak out.
-If you witness bullying in any of its forms, it is your moral duty to pluck up the courage of Neville Longbottom and stand up for what is right.
+If you witness bullying in any form, it is your moral duty to pluck up the courage of Neville Longbottom and stand up for what is right.

 Resources